ligato/docs/docs/user-guide/concepts.md

 }
 ```

 The code above is generated from `create_loopback` within `interface.api.json`.
-The structure represents the binary API request call, and usually contains a set of fields which can be set to the required values (e.g. MAC address of the loopback interface).
+The structure represents the binary API request call. usually this contains a set of fields, which can be set to the required values such as the MAC address of a loopback interface.

-Every VPP request call requires a response:
+Every VPP API request call requires a response:

 ```go
 type CreateLoopbackReply struct {